joehand/Visualize-This-Examples/ch4/README.md

 #Chapter 4: Visualizing Patters Over Time
 ##Notes and Thoughts
+This readme will just track any notes and thoughts I have while going through the exercises in chapter 4 of Visualize This.
+I will also try to include the final plots in this readme.

 In this chapter we look at using bar graphs to show data over time.
 Plus there are lots of hot dogs eaten.
 Fun!